Vimeo • Product Design Lead • 2022

 We structured onboarding around action → aha moment → reward.

-The first impression: A welcoming entry-point
+The first impression: a welcoming entry-point

 Old experience